 An Introduction to Software Licensing

 If you develop or sell software of any kind, unless you protect it with a robust licensing engine, you could be giving away your businesses most valuable assets for free.
 If you are an ISV, find out why a modern software licensing solution is essential for your business.
+Additionally, read Licensing as a Service guide to learn why software licensing is increasing in popularity.

 What is Software Licensing?

 Software licensing is a way for end-users to gain access to software, whilst ownership rights remain with the software publisher.
 Software is creative work that contains a lot of intellectual property, and unless it is in the public domain or non-distributable, all formally developed code is copyrighted.
-End-users must accept a license agreement otherwise they will not be entitled to use the software.
+End-users must accept a software licensing agreement otherwise they will not be entitled to use the software.

 A software licensing agreement, (also known as an End-User License Agreement or EULA), is a legal document that sets out the requirements that must be adhered to in order for an end-user to be granted permission to use specific software.
 The licensing agreement usually contains instructions regarding how software can be used, such as the number of installations allowed or any restrictions to modification or redistribution of the source code.
 The agreement may also contain information relating to pricing or fees – although this is more likely to be covered by a separate document.
 For software sold over the Internet, many of these legal agreements are published and accepted online.